Air Conditioning Installation in Sacramento, CA

 Should it stay or should it go?
 That’s more than a paraphrase of a classic song.
 It’s also the question that homeowners have to ask themselves when the air conditioning is acting up.
 There are some telltale signs you can use to decide if it’s time for a new air conditioning system.

-Basic Signs of a Failing Air Conditioning System
+Signs of a Failing Air Conditioner

 When the air conditioning isn’t blowing cold air–or any air at all–that’s a pretty good sign your system has got problems.
 Now, there may be a simple reason that you can fix yourself.
 Check the filters and make sure they’re clear.
 Take a look at the unit itself and make sure there aren’t branches or any other debris clogging up the air flow.